 Ya Jun Lin’s “White Noise” collection was inspired by signal waves and white noise as her computer crashed while she was researching images.
 She found it really interesting that signal waves bring all the images to the screen by transmitting with wire.
 This influenced her to design different fabric manipulations to visualize this concept.

 Tiffany Huang’s "Looking Down/Walking Through" collection is about the experience of looking at a city from an aerial perspective versus the physical experience of walking through one.
 She developed prints and embroideries that show aerial perspectives of the city, and to create the experience of physically walking through the space, she trapped little pieces of trash in her garments and used lines to indicate the feeling of space.
 She developed her own draping technique, where the geometric shapes that represent space and irregular panels of the aerial view translate the experience.

 The winners will be given the fantastic opportunity to experience a 2-week trip to Kering facilities in Italy in June 2016.
-They will visit Kering’s Materials Innovation Lab, which houses more than 2,000 sustainable fabric options available for use to all Kering brands, and many other brand locations in Milan, Vicenza, and Florence.
+They will visit Kering’s Material Innovation Lab, which houses more than 2,000 sustainable fabric options available for use to all Kering brands, and many other brand locations in Milan, Vicenza, and Florence.

 Before the trip, the winning designers’ thesis collections will be exclusively featured in Saks Fifth Avenue New York’s windows from May 27th to June 10th, 2016.

 Additionally, the twelve finalists were granted invaluable visibility on Vogue.com and will be hosted for a mentoring session with Vogue.com editors.